jatin009/LearningOpenGL/README.md

 # LearningOpenGL
-Project for learning OpenGL from Cherno on YouTube.
+Project for learning OpenGL from YouTube.